MicrosoftDocs/winrt-api/windows.ui/colors_violet.md

 # Windows.UI.Colors.Violet

 ## -description

-Gets the color value that represents the Violet named color.
+Gets the system-defined color that has an ARGB value of #FFEE82EE.

 ## -property-value

-The color value that represents the Violet named color.
+The system-defined color that has an ARGB value of #FFEE82EE.

 ## -remarks